 With our very final batch of speakers to be announced soon!

 ORIGINAL RESEARCH FROM CMU INSIGHTS

-CMU Insights will present the first report from the Redefining Music Education project, which will outline a mapping system to help people navigate and understand music education in the UK, while also applying that approach to Brighton and beyond.
+CMU Insights will present the first report from the Pathways Into Music research project, which will outline a mapping system to help people navigate and understand music education in the UK, while also applying that approach to Brighton and beyond.

 HOW THE DAY WILL BREAK DOWN…

-Reporting back on phase one of the Redefining Music Education project launched at TGE 2018, we launch a map of music education in the UK, including classroom, extra-curricular, college, university and industry-led programmes and initiatives.
+Reporting back on phase one of the Pathways Into Music research project launched at TGE 2018, we launch a map of music education in the UK, including classroom, extra-curricular, college, university and industry-led programmes and initiatives.
 We then apply the map to music education in Brighton and beyond, getting insights from the people with insider knowledge on how each segment of the music education map works.